top of page

 Beware the juggling act

-Something to keep in mind is some representatives may play different roles as brokers, insurance agents, bankers, RIA representatives, and others all at the same time.
+Something to note is that representatives may play different roles as brokers, insurance agents, bankers, RIA representatives, and others simultaneously.
 This is common at large financial conglomerates that juggle multiple businesses and services.
 While this may offer convenience, it also complicates the relationship.

-For example, how do clients know when their interests are being represented or not?
+For example, how do clients know when their interests are being represented?
 Does it depend on which “invisible hat” the representative is wearing?
-Can we trust the representative to clearly disclose “I am not currently acting in your best interests?”
+Can we trust the representative to disclose “I am not acting in your best interests currently?”
 This lack of transparency can be lucrative for firms, but expensive for clients.

 If you are uncertain of whether your "advisor" is a broker, you can use the Financial Industry Regulatory Authority’s (FINRA) “BrokerCheck” online tool to find out.
 The tool not only reports if a representative is currently actively registered as a broker (who is paid commissions to sell investment products) but also provides background and disciplinary information on the individual.

-Similar information can be found on insurance agents (who are paid commissions to sell insurance products) through your State’s Department of Insurance website.
-In California, you can use the CA DOI’s “Check License Status” online tool.
+Similar information can be found on insurance agents (paid commissions to sell insurance products) through your State’s Department of Insurance website.
+For California use the state's DOI’s “Check License Status” online tool.

 The bottom line

-Investing is complicated enough as it is, investors should not need to second guess which side of the table their "advisors" are sitting on.
+Investing is complicated enough as it is, investors should not need to second-guess which side of the table their "advisors" are sitting on.
 BCM is a 100% fee-only, registered investment adviser-only firm.
-BCM does not engage in any other businesses like brokerage, banking, or insurance.
+BCM does not engage in other businesses like brokerage, banking, or insurance.

 That means BCM maintains a fiduciary duty to clients 100% of the time.
-For additional information about how to properly evaluate and choose an advisor, please request BCM’s white paper “Questions for Your Advisor.”
+For additional information about evaluating and choosing an advisor, please request BCM’s white paper “Questions for Your Advisor.”

 See the diagrams below for a summary of the different relationships reviewed in this paper.
 If you have any questions or needs regarding your investments please feel free to contact BCM.